Neal Katyal

 Neal Kumar Katyal (born March 12, 1970) is an American lawyer and legal scholar.
-He is a partner at Milbank LLP and is the Paul and Patricia Saunders Professor of National Security Law at Georgetown University Law Center.
+He is a partner at Milbank LLP and is the Paul and Patricia Saunders professor of national security law at Georgetown University Law Center.

-During the Obama administration, Katyal served as Acting Solicitor General of the United States from May 2010 until June 2011.
+During the Obama administration, Katyal served as acting solicitor general of the United States from May 2010 until June 2011.

-Previously he served as a lawyer in the Solicitor General's office and as Principal Deputy Solicitor General in the United States Department of Justice.
+Previously he served as a lawyer in the solicitor general's office and as principal deputy solicitor general in the United States Department of Justice.

 Early life and education

 Neal Katyal was born on March 12, 1970, in Chicago, Illinois, to immigrant parents originally from India.
 His mother, Pratibha, is a pediatrician and his father, Surendar, who died in 2005, was an engineer.
-Katyal's sister, Sonia, is also an attorney and teaches law at University of California, Berkeley School of Law.
+Katyal's sister, Sonia, is also an attorney and teaches law at the University of California, Berkeley, School of Law.

 Neal Katyal studied at Loyola Academy, a Jesuit Catholic high school in Wilmette, Illinois.
 In 1991 he graduated from Dartmouth College, where he was a member of Phi Beta Kappa, Sigma Nu fraternity, and the Dartmouth Forensic Union.

 Katyal then attended Yale Law School.
 He was an editor of the Yale Law Journal and studied under Akhil Amar and Bruce Ackerman, with whom in 1995 and 1996 he published articles in law-review and political-opinion journals.
 After receiving his J.D.
 (Juris Doctor) degree in 1995, Katyal clerked for Judge Guido Calabresi of the U.S. Court of Appeals for the Second Circuit, then for Justice Stephen Breyer of the United States Supreme Court.